ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Outlook Data | Enabled Outlook data will be stored in the O365 container.|Outlook data will be stored in the O365 container.
 Outlook Personalisation Data | Enabled | Outlook personalisation data will be stored in the O365 container.
-SharePoint Data | Not configured | Not configured Teams Data | Enabled | Teams data will be stored in the O365 container.
+SharePoint Data | Not configured | Not configured Teams Data | Disabled | Teams data will not stored in the O365 container.
+This allows optimisation of the profile size in the Profile container to avoid profile bloat.
 Outlook Container Mode | Cached | Outlook cached mode will be enabled on successfully container attach.
 Dynamic VHD(x) | Enabled | Dynamic VHD(x) will be utilised to save on required space.
 Disks will grow only as space is required.
 Search Roaming | Disabled | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session and should be disabled, and subsequent multi-session operating systems with enhanced native search capabilities.